jerjorg/SymmetryReduceBZ.jl/README.md

 `facets` is a list of points at the corners of each facet.
 The function `get_uniquefacets` returns the indices of points that lie on the same facet.
 The facets are also available through `ibz.simplices` as simplices, but often multiple simplices lie on the same facet.
+See the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html) for SciPy for additional attributes of the IBZ.

 The function `plot_convexhulls` is useful for visualizing the Brillouin zone and irreducible Brillouin zone.
 The arguments are the same as those from